geeekfa/Api-Flask/README.md

 11. Run

 - `Visual Studio Code:` run the application in Visual Studio Code, you can click the Run button and select the `Python: Run` launch configuration.

-- `gunicorn:`
+  OR

+- `gunicorn:` run the application by using the following command in the terminal.
     ```shell
     gunicorn application:app -b 0.0.0.0:5000
     ```

 12. Open your browser and navigate to http://localhost:5000.
 You should see the Swagger page and be able to interact with the APIs.

 13. Deploy